 This guest post is by Angela Friedman, independent lingerie designer and all around awesome lady behind Angela Friedman Lingerie.
-This two part series will explore the real costs of handmade lingerie, as well as the true costs of running a handmade lingerie business.
+This two-part series will explore the real costs of handmade lingerie, as well as the true costs of running a handmade lingerie business.

 The indirect costs of production are much easier to overlook.
 For example, the planning phase of a new collection is completely unpaid work for an independent designer.
-18 months before the garments will hit the racks, I begin preparing for the new collection: I spend 6-10 weeks in my research/development and sample-making phase.
+Eighteen months before the garments will hit the racks, I begin preparing for the new collection: I spend six to ten weeks in my research/development and sample-making phase.
 This means forecasting market trends, deciding colors and fabrics to include, prototyping samples of basic concepts and silhouettes, experimenting with new materials, etc. Once I’m prepared to make the final samples of each look, I order fabric and trims, draft patterns, cut fabric, sew garments, and test the fit of each one in a variety of sizes.
 Each collection contains a total of 20-30 individual garments, which means that this process is repeated that many times.
 (And that’s assuming that there weren’t any mistakes or design changes along the way, which there always are!)
 This step is critical to the success of the final designs and it’s exciting and enjoyable for me, but it’s incredibly time-consuming as well – and remember, no one is paying me during this period.

 All the while, this process requires funding and a location in which to do it!
 Few small businesses, my own included, have the investors and backing to keep them afloat.
 For independent designers, that requires digging into our own pockets to keep projects moving forward — meaning that last season’s work that I’ve been “paid” for is more than likely to go right back into next season’s expenses.